-- Of course, in practice one wants to use as many Correspondences as available, e.g. for obtaining a least-squares solution, based on the linear system, followed by a step to impose rank 2. - Often, F is found through a procedure called RANSAC (RANdom Sample Consensus).
+- Of course, in practice one wants to use as many correspondences as available, e.g. for obtaining a least-squares solution, based on the linear system, followed by a step to impose rank 2. - Often, F is found through 'RANSAC' (RANdom Sample Consensus), a procedure to fend off against correspondences that are wrong ('outliers').
 It starts from a randomly drawn subset of correspondences of minimal size (e.g. 8), and then keeps on drawing until a subset is found that yields an F so that many correspondences are seen to obey the epipolar constraint.
-RANSAC is good to fend off against correspondences that are wrong ('outliers36)
+Consistent correspondences (inliers) are then used to refine the solution for F one could use more than 2 images, e.g. 3 suppose P projects to p,p', and p" p" is found at the intersection of epipolar lines: